 • Once you close this window, you can’t access the value for the API key.

-• Click OK to close the pop-up window.
+• Click OK to close the API key dialog.

 Obtain your Account ID from Cato Networks